davidsule/Obsidian_main/Lecture notes/FYP/03_Project.md

 Plus, let's delete HAND (have a nice day) from twitter slang -> way more likely to be misinterpreted (no HAND in train hate).
 Actually no corpus has it in this sense, only actual hands.

+TOKENIZATION: ? ? ? -> ??? does it catch it?

 Lemmatization: If no tag --> maybe fall back to noun?